Snow Shoveling Tips

 Dress In Layers – Dressing in loose fitting layers that can easily be removed is the best practice so you do not over heat.
 You want to keep warm without sweating.

-Have A Plan – Before going at the snow with all that you have, create a plan.
+Have A Plan – Create a plan!
 You do not want to be moving snow more than you need to.
 If you park your cars outdoors, clear those off first.
 Now that the cars are cleared off start working on your walkways, patios and driveways.
 Try to move the snow the shortest distance possible, start in a central point and shovel to the nearest edge.

 Maintain Proper Posture – Use your legs as much as possible, push snow and use your legs to lift when you can no longer push.
 Keep your back straight and keep the shovel close to your upper body.
 Keep one hand close to the blade for better leverage and remember not to twist when trowing snow.